rigetti/oqaml/README.md

 reg = [|0; 0; 0;|]}
 ```

-Note that the instructions in the set `is` are executed from right to left in the way quantum-mechanical notation acts on an intial state.
+Note that the gates in the set `prog` are executed from right to left in the way quantum-mechanical notation acts on a state.

 ## Building the docs
 To build the API docs you can run